KeyanSong/431-2018/quizzes/quiz02/README.md

 ## Data Sets

 Data sets are available for several of the questions.
-The final version of the data sets will be posted at https://github.com/THOMASELOVE/431-2018/tree/master/quizzes/quiz02 at the time the quiz is made available.
+The final version of the data sets are at https://github.com/THOMASELOVE/431-2018/tree/master/quizzes/quiz02.

+- The `oscar_A` and `oscar_B` data sets apply to Q01 and Q02.
+- The `swordfish` data set applies to Q03 and Q04.
+- The `limestone` data set applies to Q12.
+- The `wc_code.R` bit of R code applies to Q22.
+- The `hospsim` data set applies to Q26 - Q32.
+- The `wcgs` data set was used to develop Q19, but you will not actually use it in responding to the quiz.
 - Our usual `Love-boost.R` script will also be used in developing the answer sketch, and you should assume you will use it in the Quiz, as well.

 ## Assumptions We Want You To Make